vivocha/appointments-scheduler-docs/README.md

 `days`: required, the data source (const value or a context data property) where to get the number of days (starting from and including the day in `fromDate`) to compute the time slots availabilities for the chosen Appointment Type.

-As written above, the computed availabilities are stored in the `temp.<tempName>` context property and they are an **array** of objects as follows:
+As written above, the computed availabilities are stored in the `temp.<tempName>` or `temp.availabilities` context property, and they are an **array** of objects as follows:

 ```javascript
 {